fredtargaryen/Floocraft/README.md

 Floocraft has no world generation.

 ### Helpful Links
-For the Minecraft Forum page [click here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2225329-floocraft-teleport-like-harry-potter-last-update-8).
+For the mod's CurseForge page [click here](https://www.curseforge.com/minecraft/mc-mods/floocraft).

-To download a .jar file [click here](https://minecraft.curseforge.com/projects/floocraft/files).
 ### Issues
 Please report any issues on [the Issues page](https://github.com/fredtargaryen/Floocraft/issues).

 ### Pull Requests
 Any pull requests are very welcome.
 There are currently no standards for pull requests but clean code which follows the existing patterns is appreciated.
-If you are making a new feature, message me first to see if I will accept it!
+If you want to make a new feature, message me first to see if I will accept it!